 Local Siouan Project Field School

 Have you ever wanted to participate in an archaeological excavation?
 And do so locally, near your own backyard?
 This course will give you the opportunity to do just that while earning six (6) hours of college credit and living in Chapel Hill.
-This year’s Research Laboratories of Archaeology (RLA) field school, taught by Dr. Heather Lapham and Dr. Mary Beth Fitts, will take place during Summer Session 1 (May 17 – June 23, 2023).
-Investigations will be based locally, continuing the RLA’s long-standing Siouan Project begun in the 1980s to understand how Native Siouan-speaking peoples living in what is today central North Carolina navigated new challenges and opportunities brought about by European settlement and colonization in the region.
+This year’s Research Laboratories of Archaeology (RLA) field school, taught by Dr. Heather Lapham and Dr. Mary Beth Fitts, will take place during Summer Session 1 (May 17 – June 22, 2023).
+Investigations will be based locally, continuing the RLA’s long-standing Siouan Project begun in the 1980s to understand how Indigenous Siouan-speaking peoples living in what is today central North Carolina navigated new challenges and opportunities brought about by European colonization in the seventeenth and eighteenth centuries.

-This summer, archaeological survey and test excavations will reveal new insights into Indigenous land use practices and settlement.
+Archaeological survey and test excavations undertaken this summer will reveal new insights into Indigenous land use practices and settlement of Siouan-speaking peoples who occupied the area during the past thousand years and whose descendants still reside here today.
 We are particularly interested in studying how Indigenous peoples shaped the landscape, what natural resources they exploited, where they chose to settle and for how long, and how lifeways changed through time.
-Students will recover artifacts and reveal traces of houses and other features that document Native American occupations in these two areas leading up to the eve of European colonization of North America, and possibly extending into the historic period.

 Schedule, Transportation, and Equipment

-The Field School will run from May 17 to June 23, 2023 (Summer Session I).
-Daily transportation to the site, as well as all field equipment, will be provided by the University.
+The Field School will run from May 17 to June 22, 2023 (Summer Session I).
+Daily transportation to the site, as well as all field equipment, will be provided by the RLA.

 Inquiries, Applications, and Deadlines

-Inquiries about the Siouan Project Field School are welcome, and should be made to Dr. Heather Lapham (Email: email@example.com).
+Inquiries about the Siouan Project Field School are welcome and should be made to Dr. Lapham (email@example.com) or Dr. Fitts (firstname.lastname@example.org).

-Because enrollment is limited, students must apply in advance by filling out a Field School Application Form and obtain permission from the professors to register.
-UNC applicants must arrange for a brief interview; non-UNC applicants should submit at least one letter of reference.
-In order to be guaranteed full consideration, potential students should apply no later than March 15, 2023.
+Because enrollment is limited, students must apply in advance by filling out a Field School Application Form and obtain permission from the professors to register by arranging a brief interview with Dr. Lapham and Dr. Fitts (Schedule here: calendly.com/heatherlapham/field-school-interview).
+In order to be guaranteed full consideration, potential students should apply no later than March 10, 2023.

 Visiting students may obtain additional information from UNC’s Summer School.